tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     | consensus_param_updates | [ConsensusParams](#consensusparams)              | Changes to consensus-critical gas, size, and other parameters.                    | 5            |

 * **Usage**:
-    * Contains fields from the proposed block.
+    * Contains all information on the proposed block needed to fully execute it.
         * The Application may fully execute the block as though it was handling `RequestFinalizeBlock`.
-          However, any resulting state changes must be kept as _candidate state_, and the Application should be ready to discard it in case another block is decided.
+        * However, any resulting state changes must be kept as _candidate state_, and the Application should be ready to discard it in case another block is decided.
+    * `RequestProcessProposal` is also called at the proposer of a round.
+The reason for this is to inform the Application of the block header's hash, which cannot be done at `PrepareProposal` time.
     * The height and timestamp values match the values from the header of the proposed block.
     * If `ResponseProcessProposal.status` is `REJECT`, Tendermint assumes the proposal received is not valid.